Trevor Chinn (glaciologist): Career

 Chinn's career spanned more than 60 years, working in New Zealand and Antarctica, and included work at the Ministry of Works and Development, DSIR Geological Survey (which became GNS Science in 1992) and NIWA.
-From the early 2000s Chinn became a consultant under the name Alpine and Polar Processes Consultancy, working from his home at Lake Hawea township, Central Otago.
+From the early 2000s Chinn became a consultant under the name Alpine and Polar Processes Consultancy, working from his home at Lake Hāwea township, Central Otago.

 Awards and honours

 Chinn was awarded a Doctor of Science (DSc) degree in 2007 from his alma mater and in 1998 a small glacier in Antarctica was named Chinn Glacier in his honour.
 In 2016 The International Glaciological Society awarded Chinn the Richardson Medal.